We apologize for temporary issues with the appearance or functionality of this site. They are being addressed.

 He got to make his debut in his hometown as he was called up to the majors on May 24, 2019 with the Padres on the road against the Toronto Blue Jays.
 He went 0 for 4 as the designated hitter in a 6-3 win.
 The next day, he started in right field and collected his first major league hit in the 1st inning, an RBI double off Edwin Jackson.
 He collected two more hits before the end of the day as the Padres won handily, 19-4.
 He split his time between left field and right field the rest of the way, hitting .249 in 94 games, with 8 homers, 29 runs and 32 RBIs.
 The Padres had a very crowded outfield, as he had to fight for playing time with Manuel Margot, Hunter Renfroe, Franmil Reyes and Wil Myers, all of whom got regular playing time, not to mention Alex Dickerson, Nick Martini and Travis Jankowski, who appeared in the majors, and prospects knocking at the door like Edward Olivares and Taylor Trammell.
 The Padres began dealing away some of the surplus, with Margot, Renfroe and Reyes all leaving in separate deals, but two other outfielders in Tommy Pham and Trent Grisham joined the ranks as part of the shuffle.
 So Josh was still fighting for playing time at the start of 2020, only appearing in 18 games over the first five weeks, and hitting .278 with 1 homer and 4 RBIs.
 The Padres were a much improved team and as the trading deadline loomed, began to make deals to address areas of weakness.
 Both Olivares and Trammell were used as trade chips, and on August 31st, Josh joined them when he was sent to the Cleveland Indians alongside C Austin Hedges, P Cal Quantrill and three top prospects - Gabriel Arias, Owen Miller and Joey Cantillo - to obtain ace P Mike Clevinger and OF Greg Allen.
 He hit .230 in 22 games for the Indians, to finish at .247 with 1 homer and 6 RBIs.
 Naylor made his debut for the Indians on the day of the trade, making an out as a pinch-hitter.
 He then was the Indians' best hitter in the postseason, when they were swept in two games by the New York Yankees in the Wild Card Series, going 5 for 7 with 3 doubles and 1 homer.

 He returned to the now-Cleveland Guardians as their first baseman at the start of the 2022 season.
 On May 9th, he did something unprecedented when he collected 8 RBIs in a 12-9 win over the Chicago White Sox - all of them starting in the 8th inning!
-He hit a double in the 8th to drive in a first runs, added a grand slam off closer Liam Hendriks in the 9th, and then a three-run blast off Ryan Burr in the 11th to provide Cleveland with its margin of victory.
+He hit a double in the 8th to drive in a first run, added a grand slam off closer Liam Hendriks in the 9th, and then a three-run blast off Ryan Burr in the 11th to provide Cleveland with its margin of victory.
 The grand slam, the first of his career, came with two outs and capped a six-run comeback in the top of the 9th that forced the playing of extra innings, and the two teams also exchanged single runs in the 10th.
-The Guardians winning probability was 0.2% entering the top of the 9th with a six-run deficit.
+The Guardians' winning probability was 0.2% entering the top of the 9th with a six-run deficit.
 No player had ever hit two homers worth three runs or more each in the 9th inning or later, and only two others in Cleveland history had ever hit two homers of any kind in the 9th or later (Earl Averill and Willie Kirkland).
+He hit another dramatic home run on June 29th, this one in the bottom of the 10th against Jharel Cotton of the Minnesota Twins.
+The Twins had scored 3 runs in the top of the 10th to take a 6-3 lead, but Cleveland countered against Emilio Pagan and Cotton, bringing up Josh with two out and a runner on second, with the score now 6-5 for Minnesota.
+Twins C Ryan Jeffers first allowed a passed ball to move the runner, Amed Rosario, to third base, and Naylor then hit a long fly ball down the left field line that landed in the seats for a walk-off homer, giving the Guardians spectacular 7-6 win.
+He went on to celebrate effusively, even giving a head-butt to manager Terry Francona.
+Luckily, Francona was wearing a helmet, so he escaped without damage.

 - Mandy Bell: "8 RBIs ... starting in the 8th?!
 History for Naylor", mlb.com, May 10, 2022.